Kathy Castor

-Katherine Anne Castor (/ˈkæstər/ KASS-tər; born August 20, 1966) is an American politician and lawyer currently representing in the United States House of Representatives, serving since 2007.
-The district, numbered as the 11th district from 2007 to 2013, is based in Tampa.
-A Democrat, Castor was a member of the Hillsborough County Commission.
+Katherine Anne Castor (/kæstər/ KASS-tər; born August 20, 1966) is an American politician and lawyer serving as the U.S. representative for Florida's 14th congressional district since 2007.
+The district, based in Tampa, was numbered as the 11th district from 2007 to 2013.
+A member of the Democratic Party, she previously served on the Hillsborough County Commission from 2002 to 2006.